aasensio/pcaDeconvolution/README.md

 	stokes = ['I','Q','U','V']
 	npca = [10,10,10,10]
 	iter = [50,25,25,25]
+        psf_file = 'psf.fits'          ; This file is not provided in this distribution
 	for i = 0, 3 do begin

 	; Read your Stokes parameter file and enter it into the next routine